+Love at its core in all forms is a truly vulnerable act.
 Love paradoxically seems overused, and at the same time, stigmatized and not expressed enough.
-I’m a huge fan of Valentine’s Day, however, love has been commercialized.
+Of course there’s romantic love – I’m a huge fan of Valentine’s Day, however, love has been commercialized.
 Love doesn’t come in a shiny red, heart-shaped box full of chocolates.
 This is too easy.
 At the same time, in modern dating-culture, there’s hesitancy to express any feelings at all.
 People fear being seen as desperate or “too into” someone.
 Unwritten rules about how long one should wait before texting back are intended to achieve the delicate balance of being somewhat interested and not too available.
 It’s a game that so many are playing, whether intentional or not.
 This is guarded, safe, secure, and even though it seems confusing and tough, it’s ultimately pretty easy.
 This game lowers the bar for standards.
 Games ultimately create a winner and a loser – someone always has an upper-hand.
 This is far from love – scary, deep, sharing yourself with another who is your equal kind of love.
+Absolutely terrifying.

 References and Further Reading:

 Brown, B. (2012) The Power of Vulnerability: Teachings of Authenticity, Connection, and Courage [Audiobook].